Telecom Italia seen giving minority investors more say

-MILAN (Reuters) - Telecom Italia (TLIT.MI) is likely to have to give minority investors more say after narrowly surviving an attempt by rebel shareholders to throw out the board, potentially complicating decisions over its prized Brazilian business.
+MILAN, Dec 23 (Reuters) - Telecom Italia is likely to have to give minority investors more say after narrowly surviving an attempt by rebel shareholders to throw out the board, potentially complicating decisions over its prized Brazilian business.

-Investor Marco Fossati, who owns a 5 percent stake, has led a campaign against the growing influence of top shareholder and rival Telefonica (TEF.MC), fearing the Spanish group might force a rushed sale of Telecom Italia’s TIM Brasil (TIMP3.SA) unit to further its own ends in the fast-growing Latin American market.
+Investor Marco Fossati, who owns a 5 percent stake, has led a campaign against the growing influence of top shareholder and rival Telefonica, fearing the Spanish group might force a rushed sale of Telecom Italia’s TIM Brasil unit to further its own ends in the fast-growing Latin American market.

-Telecom Italia is controlled by Telco, an investment vehicle owned by Telefonica and three Italian investors - Generali (GASI.MI), Mediobanca (MDBI.MI) and Intesa Sanpaolo (ISP.MI).
+Telecom Italia is controlled by Telco, an investment vehicle owned by Telefonica and three Italian investors - Generali , Mediobanca and Intesa Sanpaolo.
 While it owns just 22.4 percent of the phone group, it has managed to appoint nearly all directors in the current board.

 Telecom Italia investors on Friday rejected by a thin majority of 50.3 percent Fossati’s proposal to oust the board.
 Though the proposal failed, it represented the first serious threat to Telco’s leadership in the Italian group since it took control six years ago.